 Effective April 23, 1993, the Navajo Nation Code provides for common-law marriages.

-In order to establish a common-law marriage, the couple must show that they intended
+To establish a common-law marriage, the couple must show that they intended to be

-to be husband and wife and consented to the marriage; they lived together; and they
+a a married couple and consented to the marriage; they lived together; and they held

-held themselves out to the community as married.
-The Family or Peacemaker Courts of
+themselves out to the community as married.
+The Family or Peacemaker Courts of the

-the Navajo Nation may issue a judgment that validates a common-law marriage.
-In the
+Navajo Nation may issue a judgment that validates a common-law marriage.
+In the judgment,

 A person claiming a valid common-law marriage under Navajo law may present a marriage